AfonsoFerreira2223/ESXI_Project/Router_config.md

 ## -----------------------------

-Configuring the interfaces on router:
+Configuring the interfaces on the router:

 ```
 nano /etc/network/interfaces
 ```

-Once you are here, copy paste this (alter the Ip addresses to suit your defined ranges):
+Once you are here, copy and paste this (alter the Ip addresses to suit your defined ranges):